Brad Hopkins: Professional career

 Hopkins was selected in the first round of the 1993 NFL draft with the 13th overall pick by the Houston Oilers.
 In his rookie season, Hopkins started eleven games at left tackle and was named first-team All-Rookie by several organizations.

 Hopkins started all sixteen games for the Oilers for the 1995, 1996, 1997, and 1999 seasons, blocking for fellow Big Ten alumnus Eddie George.
 In 1999, the Titans made it to Super Bowl XXXIV in which Hopkins started, however they lost to the Kurt Warner-led St. Louis Rams.

 In 2000, Hopkins earned a trip to the Pro Bowl, starting in all but one game for the Tennessee Titans.
 Hopkins was part of an offensive line that allowed the third-lowest number of sacks in the NFL, and George gained over 1,500 yards rushing.
 That season, the Titans finished with a 13–3 record, winning the AFC Central Division, but lost to the Baltimore Ravens in the first round of the playoffs.

 Hopkins continued starting for the Titans, and earned another trip to the Pro Bowl in 2003, starting all sixteen games for the fifth time in his career.
 The Titans were propelled by a high-powered offense with Steve McNair and Eddie George, which scored 30 points in six consecutive games – a franchise record.

 He announced his retirement from football on June 14, 2006.
 Along with Steve McNair, he was the last player left from the Houston Oilers.

 He currently works as an analyst for SiruisXM's ESPNU, B1G, ACC, SEC, Mad Dog Radio and NFL Radio.

 He is the father of Los Angeles Rams tight end Brycen Hopkins.
+Hopkins and his son co-founded LuxNashRide, a Nashville-based transportation concierge company.